fivebot-printer/fivebot/docs/index.md

 ---
 title: fivebot
 ---
-# Home page

 ## About
-The intention for the fivebot project is to grow into a set of, ideally modular, upgrades for the Creality Ender 5 and Ender 5 Pro printers, and if possible also the Ender 5 Plus.
-Hopefully, in all making it an affordable, relatively fast, and reliable printer that can stay relevant as very capable off-the-shelf core-xy machines are becoming more affordable.
-Not to compete with the awesome [Zero G](https://zerog.one/) mods, but to provide a different alternative specifically with the following goals and constraints in mind:
+The goal for the fivebot project is to develop a set of, ideally modular, upgrades for the Creality Ender 5 and Ender 5 Pro printers, and if possible also the Ender 5 Plus.
+Hopefully, making it an affordable, relatively fast, and reliable printer that can stay relevant in the rapidly development 3D printer market.

+The intention is in no way to compete with the already existing and awesome [Zero G](https://zerog.one/) mods, but to provide a distinctly different alternatives with the following goals and constraints in mind:

 * Keep it as cheap/affordable as reasonable
 * Use as much stock parts as possible, and add matching hardware